whyrusleeping/gx/README.md

 $ gx import QmaDFJvcHAnxpnMwcEh6VStYN4v4PB4S16j4pAuC2KSHVr
 ```

-This downloads the package specified by the hash into the `pkg` directory in your
+This downloads the package specified by the hash into the `vendor` directory in your
 workspace.
 It also adds an entry referencing the package to the local `package.json`.

-## The pkg directory
+## The vendor directory

-The `pkg` (package) directory contains all of the downloaded dependencies of your
+The `vendor` (package) directory contains all of the downloaded dependencies of your
 package.
-You do not need to add the contents of the `pkg` directory to version
+You do not need to add the contents of the `vendor` directory to version
 control, simply running `gx install` in the root directory of your project will
 fetch and download the appropriate versions of required packages.

-Note: This is not to say that you can't add the `pkg` directory to version control,
+Note: This is not to say that you can't add the `vendor` directory to version control,
 by all means do if you want a single `git clone` or `svn co` to bring all deps
 with it!